Clearfield and Jefferson counties report new COVID cases

-Clearfield County remained the same with 116; 98 confirmed and 22 probable.
-Jefferson County reported two new cases for 55 cases; 45 confirmed and 12 probable.
-Elk County reported two new case for 42 cases; 31 confirmed and 11 probable.
+Clearfield County reported three new cases for 134; 109 confirmed and 25 probable.
+Jefferson County reported one new case for 58 cases; 46 confirmed and 12 probable.
+Elk County remained the same with 43 cases; 32 confirmed and 11 probable.

 Elk County has reported two deaths, and Jefferson County has reported one death in the Courier Express’ circulation area, which includes Clearfield County.

-There are 642 patients who have had a positive serology test and either COVID-19 symptoms or a high-risk exposure, which are considered probable cases and not confirmed cases.
-There are 1,073,863 patients who have tested negative to date.
+There are 643 patients who have had a positive serology test and either COVID-19 symptoms or a high-risk exposure, which are considered probable cases and not confirmed cases.

 In the Courier Express region, the number of county cases are listed below:

-— Indiana County reported seven new cases for 241 cases, and six deaths.
+— Indiana County reported nine new cases for 265 cases, and six death

 — Forest County remained the same with nine reported cases.